Tuesday / October 25 / 2011

-As the sun hung low and the clouds invited rain, Skip and I visited the cemetery where Dan and Tina are buried side by side.
+As the sun hung low and the clouds invited rain, I visited the cemetery where Dan and Tina are buried side by side.
 The cool raindrops mixed with my hot tears as I stared at their headstones.
 So final.
 Like exclamation points at the end of two lives.

 And I remembered.

 I remembered their laughter, their smiles, and our many inside jokes – thankful for the time we had together.
 I will forever be connected to Dan and Tina.
 They shared my life at a time when I needed them.
 I hope I did likewise for them.